-Optislim is an Australian weight loss program that was originally developed to help morbidly obese patients with weight reduction.
+First off, Optislim is an Australian weight-loss program that was originally developed to help obese patients with weight reduction.
 This VLCD (very low calorie diet) incorporates total meal replacement and the meals are claimed to taste good and be affordable.
-An LCD (low calorie diet) program is also available, and it involves partial meal replacement.
-The food products involved with Optislim include the following; cookies, bars, soups, shakes and main course dishes like beef stroganoff and chili con carne.
+A LCD (low calorie diet) program is also available, and it involves partial meal replacement.
+The food products include cookies, bars, soups, shakes and main course dishes like beef stroganoff and chili con carne.
 These products can all be purchased via the main website.
-There are now four different types of Optislim programs, and these are weight loss, detoxing, toning and weight management.
+There are now four different types of programs; weight-loss, detoxing, toning and weight management.

 From what we gathered, Optislim has been around since 1996.
 There are some success stories posted on the company website and a decent variety of low-calorie foods and supplements are available, but read on…

-According to our Research Editor, “Unfortunately we found all sorts of negative customer reviews pertaining to the Optislim food and supplements.
+The first thing we looked into with OptiSlim was the taste.
+According to our Research Editor, “We found all sorts of negative customer reviews pertaining to the food and supplements.
 This is a major drawback because if you can’t stomach the diet foods/supplements involved, you probably can’t commit to the diet.”

 “These shakes taste really awful.
 No Thanks!,” said another dieter.

-Some people have experienced side effects from the Optislim supplements.
-One customer commented, “My husband has been using Optislim and has been vomiting and dizzy.”
+Some people have experienced OptiSlim side effects from the supplements.
+One customer commented, “My husband has been using Optislim and has been…dizzy.”

 Another user stated, “When I stopped drinking it my headaches had gone.
 I went back on the shakes a month later and my headaches returned!!!”

-If you’d like to drop more weight, then we advise you to go with a diet program or weight loss product that is backed by solid science, does not cause unpleasant side effects and is easy to use.
+If you’d like to drop more weight, then we advise you to go with a diet program or weight-loss product that is backed by solid science and is easy to use.